maureenbianca/ec2Hosting/README.md

 	$ chmod 400 <your keypair.pem>
 	$ ssh -i "your_keypair.pem" ec2-user@ec2-user@<public_ip_from_dashboard>

-Copy code from local to ec2 location on the server
+Copy code from local to ec2 location on the server:

 	$ scp -i /path/to/keypair/ /file/to/copy/ ec2-user@<public_ip_from_dashboard>:/home/ec2-user/

 Type yes to continue